Convert Cal To J

 Dealing with Different Units and Scientific Notation

 When working with very large or very small energy values, it's often more convenient to use scientific notation.
-For instance, the energy content of a large food item might be expressed in megajoules (MJ).
+Consider this: for instance, the energy content of a large food item might be expressed in megajoules (MJ).
 One megajoule is equal to 1,000,000 joules.

 Example 4: Converting kilocalories to megajoules